What is Florida State the Seminoles?

 Durham oversaw the tradition from the beginning and until he retired in 2002, and his son Allen, who served as Osceola from 1992 to 1994, took over in his place.

-There have been 18 Florida State students to dress as Chief Osceola while the Durham family supplied the school with six Appaloosa horses to play the role of Renegade.
+There have been 18 Florida State students to dress as Chief Osceola while the Durham family supplied the school with six Appaloosa horses to play the role of the horse Renegade.

 Since the introduction in 1978, there have been other ways the school has honored the Native American tribe, like the tomahawk chop and the war chant, both started around 1984.